Tasnuva12/React-JS-food-App/README.md

 # React JS food App
- This is a food delivery app
+ This is a  website for a pizza shop